gdw-workshop/2021_GDW_Workshop/exercises/command-line-tutorial.md

 ```
 cd ..
 ```
 The shortcut `..` always means "up one level" in UNIX.
+This is also called the *parent* folder.
 You could always replace the `..` with the full text of the path you want to go.
-If you are ever not sure of your location, and want to return to this "Home" location of where started from, then enter:
+If you are ever not sure of your location, and want to return to this "Home" location of where you started from, then enter:
 ```
 cd ~
 ```